 Elena CampbellAssociate Director of Research, Advocacy & Policy

-Elena is a lawyer, speechwriter and former political staffer who has worked in legal and social policy for nearly 20 years.
-Elena’s expertise includes therapeutic justice, equal opportunity and human rights, as well as the prevention and elimination of violence against women.
+Elena is a lawyer, speechwriter and former political staffer who has worked in legal and social policy for over 20 years.
+Elena’s expertise includes therapeutic justice, women’s decarceration, equal opportunity and human rights, as well as the prevention and elimination of violence against women and children.

 Previously Elena worked as a legal adviser and staffer in the Victorian Government for over a decade.
-Elena has also been employed as a consultant for a range of social policy and justice organisations, including the Australian Human Rights Commission, and sits on a number of advisory bodies in relation to family violence.
+Elena has also been employed as a consultant for a range of social policy and justice organisations, including the Australian Human Rights Commission.